MorpheusAIs/Docs/Guides/MOR/Mainnet/MOR Rewards Claim Guide.md

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Claim%20Test%20Guide/claim.png" width=55% height=55%>

 >[!NOTE]
-> It may take a few minutes for your rewards to appear in your wallet on the Arbitrum chain.
+> After your Ethereum transaction is confirmed, it may take up to 15 minutes for MOR to appear in your wallet on the Arbitrum chain.

 ---